Load Cell Mounting and Installation Best Practices

 2) Align Loads in the Proper Direction

-Correctly Distributing and Guiding the Load
+(a) Correctly Distribute and Guide the Load

 The most common reason for inaccurate load cell measurements is improper axial loading.
 Since loads can be compressive, tensile, or torsional, properly guiding the load direction depends on the application.
 Section 4 describes mounting best practices to mitigate improper loading.